winterroad/Web-bootcamp-color-game/README.md

-# Web-bootcamp-color-game
+# -Web-Bootcamp---Color-Game
-Objective is to make rgb color guessing game.
+Purpose is to make a game in which you guess which square is given rgb color.